serin0837/serin0837/README.md

 # Hello, I am Serin! 💜

 and I am
-- Junior DevOps Engineer at Total Processing, fast growing fintech company in Manchester.
+- Junior DevOps Engineer at Total Processing, a fast growing fintech company in Manchester.
 - Career changer from HR assistatnt to tech industry.<br><br>
 # 안녕하세요! 🇰🇷
 저는